Ignore Everybody

 He didn’t move, he didn’t even defend himself.
 It looked as if it was all over when the final blow struck, violent, with a smack that obliterated the blackbirds calls.

+She then took the rucksack and bike lying on the grass, and she walked off.
 At the end of the path, or at the beginning, but it was an end in this case, where the sign was, she got on the bike and started pedalling.”.

 (Alessandra Galetta, Cycling in the park is prohibited, 2008)